isomerpages/nlb-discovereads/_events/book-bugs-explorers-of-stories-past/resources.md

 <a name="may"></a>
 **May 2021**

-*Click [here](/images/events/bookbugsx/files/NLB BBX May 2021 Chipper Maze answer.pdf) for the answers to the February 2021 crossword puzzles.*
+*Click <a href="/images/events/bookbugsx/files/NLB BBX May 2021 Chipper Maze answer.pdf" target="_blank" rel="noopener noreferrer">here</a> for the answers to Chipper's Maze.*

 This month, we have an exciting activity for you!
 You get to paint your very own journey.
 If you've done Foxy Roxy's quiz for the month, you would have learnt all about The Magic Paintbrush, the story that inspired an upcoming Book Bug (which you might have spotted in the quiz!).
 Now that you have read the story, you get to use the magic paintbrush on your very own journey up the Mystical Mountains!